 Empower the Next Generation

 65% of Rwanda’s population is under 25.
 Before Ready for Reading opened the Library, there were no structured out-of-school opportunities for community children and youth to learn and play in a safe supervised environment.
-Now they are engaged by trained staff in story-time, games, book clubs, music, basketball, e-reader and school enrichment programs; catalysts around youth development.
+Today 150 children a day are thriving in a book rich learning environment enjoying story-time, games, music and basketball and school enrichment programs

 We believe reading should be part of the fabric of children’s lives so they can grow into life-long readers and learners.
-Our Harmony Preschool Forty children per year are thriving in a book rich, hands-on learning environment and we incorporate our early childhood curriculum into all our children’s and youth library activities and programs.
+The hands-on, learning through play philosophy of our Harmony Preschool is sparking curiosity, creativity and a love of reading for 40 students per year.
+So ALL of our community benefits, we incorporate this early childhood curriculum into our children’s and youth library activities and programs.

 For many illiterate adults, the shame they feel keeps them from getting the help they need.
 But they are inspired to enroll in our literacy classes as they see the positive changes our programs have made in their children’s academics, reading skills and behaviors and see neighbors getting jobs as community health workers, starting up small businesses prospering as members of women’s co-ops and micro-finance initiatives.